jjgarzella/jjgarzella.github.io/AcademicSite/research/index.md

 [arXiv:2212.13315](https://arxiv.org/abs/2212.13315)
 @@

-##### The following publications come from pre-graduate-school projects, and might not reflect my current interests
+##### The following publications come from pre-graduate-school projects, and might not reflect my current interests.

 @@card
 Leveraging Compiler Intermediate Representation for Multi- and Cross-Language Verification,